Azure/serilog-sinks-azuredataexplorer/README.md

 ## How to use

+There are breaking changes between versions 1.0.x and 2.0.0.
+While there are no change in functionality, the newer version simplifies the configuration options providing connection and authentication options declaratively.

 This sink supports the durable mode where the logs are written to a file first and then flushed to the specified ADX table.
 This durable mode prevents data loss when the ADX connection couldnt be established.
 Durable mode can be turned on when we specify the bufferFileName in the LoggerConfiguration as mentioned below.

 Configuration when durable mode is not required